PravallikaSurabathula/Internship_Tasks/README.md

 - Automation with Python
 - Git & GitHub version control

-## 📁 Repository Structure
+## 📁 Repository contains

-Internship_Tasks/
-│
-├── Task_01/
-│ └── README.md
-│ └── solution.py
-│
-├── Task_02/
-│ └── README.md
-│ └── solution.py
-│
-└── ...so on

-Each folder represents a task with a clear structure: problem description, code solution, and any related documentation.
+Each folder represents a task with a clear structure: problem description, code solution

 ## 📌 Objective